hplgit/virtual-classroom/README.md

 virtual-classroom
 =================

 Scripts for automating GitHub classrooms.
-In particular ment for courses with collaboration between students during group sessions.
+In particular meant for courses with collaboration between students during group sessions.